Tzedakah: In rabbinical literature of the classical and Middle Ages

-In classical rabbinical literature, it was argued that the Biblical regulations concerning left-overs only applied to corn fields, orchards, and vineyards, and not to vegetable gardens.
+In classical rabbinical literature, it was argued that the Biblical regulations concerning left-overs only applied to cereal grain fields, orchards, and vineyards, and not to vegetable gardens.
 The classical rabbinical writers were much stricter as to who could receive the remains.
 It was stated that the farmer was not permitted to benefit from the gleanings, and was not permitted to discriminate among the poor, nor try to frighten them away with dogs or lions (Hullin 131a, Pe'ah 5:6).
 The farmer was not even allowed to help one of the poor to gather the left-overs.
 However, it was also argued that the law was only applicable in Canaan (Jerusalem Talmud.
 Pe'ah 2:5), although many classical rabbinical writers who were based in Babylon observed the laws there (Hullin 134b).
 It was also seen as only applying to Jewish paupers, but poor non-Jews were allowed to benefit for the sake of civil peace.

 Maimonides is known for enumerating Eight Levels of Giving (where the first level is most preferable, and the eighth the least):